Single-Course Dansk 10 ECTS

 Remarks

-Students must bring and apply their own Arduino development kit to the course exercises.
+Students must bring and use their own Arduino development kit in the digital assignments.

 Limited number of seats